How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink or turquoise gelatin capsule imprinted with "APO 500" in black edible ink, contains 500 mg hydroxyurea.
+Each pink or turquoise gelatin capsule imprinted with "APO 500" in black edible ink, contains 500 mg of hydroxyurea.
 Nonmedicinal ingredients: methylcellulose and stearic acid; capsule shell: gelatin, D&C Red No. 28, D&C Red No. 33, FD&C Red No. 40, FD&C Blue No. 1, titanium dioxide, FDA/E172 black iron oxide, and FDA/E172 yellow iron oxide; edible black imprinting ink: black iron oxide.

 How should I use this medication?